AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 ### Bundled Java Class {#bundled-java-class}

-With a bundled use-class the class must be compiled, packaged and deployed in AEM using the standard OSGi bundle deployment mechanism.
+With a bundled use-class the class must be compiled, packaged, and deployed in AEM using the standard OSGi bundle deployment mechanism.
 In contrast with a local install, the use-class package declaration should be named normally as in this `/apps/my-example/component/info/Info.java` example.

 ```java
 package org.example.app.components;